 Whether people were mistaken about the facts or the animals were able to repopulate thanks to conservation, these creatures are all winners and will hopefully stay that way.
 Vote up the animals that you didn't realize are actually no longer endangered or were never even considered endangered.

-In Asia, white rhino horn is thought to be a cure for numerous ailments as well as a symbol of symbol.
+In Asia, white rhino horn is thought to be a cure for numerous ailments.
 Due to the illegal poaching of rhino horns, the white rhinos of Africa were almost extinct at one point.
-Conservationists sprung into action to create more protected lands for the rhinos and and worked to strengthen laws against poaching and selling rhino horns.
+Conservationists sprung into action to create more protected lands for the rhinos and worked to strengthen laws against poaching and selling rhino horns.
 The white rhino population has improved since these efforts and are now considered "near threatened."

 It should be noted that only the population of southern white rhinos have bounced back.
 As of 2017, the white rhino subspecies to the north only has three members left, all of which are protected in captivity.
-The populations of other species of rhinos are dwindling, too, and all but the southern white rhino are considered critically endangered.
+The populations of other species of rhinos are dwindling, too, and all but the southern white rhino are considered critically endangered.17745Does this surprise you?